 Our board is soliciting proxies for the annual meeting from our stockholders.
 We will bear the entire cost of soliciting proxies from our stockholders.
 Further, we may reimburse brokers, banks and other nominees that hold shares of our common stock on behalf of beneficial owners for their reasonable out-of-pocket expenses for forwarding proxy and solicitation materials to such beneficial owners of our common stock.
-In the event of a contested proxy solicitation for the election of directors, Virtusa may incur additional costs related to the mailing and printing of proxy materials, data processing and tabulation costs, and other related expenses of up to approximately \$130,000 in the aggregate in excess of those normally spent for an annual meeting.
+In the event of a contested proxy solicitation for the election of directors, Virtusa may incur additional costs related to the mailing and printing of proxy materials, data processing and tabulation costs, and other related expenses of up to approximately $[ \cdot ]$ in the aggregate.

-We have retained MacKenzie Partners, Inc. ("MacKenzie") to aid in soliciting proxies and advise on certain matters relating to the annual meeting for a fee estimated not to exceed \$350,000 plus reasonable out-of-pocket expenses.
+We have retained MacKenzie Partners, Inc. ("MacKenzie") to aid in soliciting proxies and advise on certain matters relating to the annual meeting for a fee estimated not to exceed $[ \ ]$ plus reasonable out-of-pocket expenses.
 MacKenzie has informed us that approximately twenty-five (25) of its employees will assist in the solicitation.
 Proxies may be solicited on our behalf by telephone or through other means by our directors, officers and other employees who will receive no additional compensation for such services.
 Appendix B to this proxy statement sets forth information relating to our directors, nominees, executive officers and employees who are considered "participants" in our solicitation under the rules of the Securities and Exchange Commission (the "SEC").
 If there is a contested solicitation for the election of directors at the annual meeting, Virtusa will also incur significant additional expenses related to the solicitation (in excess of those normally spent for an annual meeting).
-To date, as a result of the nomination of candidates by NMV and the potential proxy contest related thereto, the Company has incurred approximately \$700,000 related to the fees of legal, financial and other advisors (including MacKenzie).
-If the contested solicitation proceeds, we expect to incur an additional \$2,000,000 of such fees and expenses, resulting in an aggregate amount of up to approximately \$2,700,000.
+To date, as a result of the nomination of candidates by NMV and the potential proxy contest related thereto, the Company has incurred approximately $[ \ ]$ related to the fees of legal, financial and other advisors (including MacKenzie).
+If the contested solicitation proceeds, we expect to incur an additional $[ \ ]$ of such fees and expenses, resulting in an aggregate amount of approximately $[ \ ]$ .